codenostic/httpheader-api/README.md

 Have fun and try on various devices to see the result.

-Interested to read more check these follwoing links to know more about anatomy of following headers
+Interested to know more about anatomy of headers.
+Check out these links:

-1) IP Address - Anatomy of x-forwarded-for - `https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For`
+1) IP Address - Anatomy of x-forwarded-for - https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For
 2) Operating System - Anatomy of User - Agent - https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent
 3) Language settings - Anatomy of Accept-Language - https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language